 Provided that mining the moon is feasible, which many specialists doubt, the ³H+³H fusion reaction certainly has great potential.
 At the laboratory level, research at the University of Wisconsin (USA) has proved it could be achieved.

 Physicists who gave some thought to the "2nd generation" of fusion fuels prefer betting on the perfectly aneutronic "proton+Boron 11" (p+¹¹B) reaction(1).
-"This would be by far the ideal reaction", says Carlos Alejaldre, ITER Deputy Director-General for Safety and Security.
+"This would be by far the ideal reaction," says Carlos Alejaldre, ITER Deputy Director-General for Safety & Security.
 But the challenges are quite formidable: the reaction rate for p+¹¹B peaks at around 6.5 billion degrees and confinement concepts would have to be developed that differ radically from those of tokamaks.